 Green-Cabbage and Red-Apple Slaw with Brussels Sprouts

-A crunchy slaw unites three suppliers of vitamin C: green cabbage, brussels sprouts, and citrus.
+A crunchy slaw unites three winter produce stars: green cabbage, brussels sprouts, and citrus.

 - 3 tablespoons cider vinegar